yuantailing/excel-password-recovery/README.md

 Run GUI

 ```
-$ apt-get install python3-tk    # if you are using python3
+$ apt install python3-tk    # if you are using python3
 $ python src/gui-main.py
 ```